LLB (Athens), LLM (Edinburgh), PhD (Amsterdam)

 - Fellow A

-Before joining Cambridge, Christina worked as an Early Career Researcher at the Institute for Advanced Legal Studies (IALS) of the University of London.
-There she helped deliver the activities of the Information Law and Policy Centre.
+Before joining Cambridge, Christina worked as an Early Career Researcher at the Institute for Advanced Legal Studies (IALS) of the University of London, where she helped deliver the activities of the Information Law and Policy Centre.
 Prior to that, Christina was based for 8 years at the Institute for Information Law (IViR) of the University of Amsterdam.
 At IViR, in addition to her PhD, she worked on a variety of projects relevant to copyright and media law.
-In particular, as part of the EuropeanaConnect project, she performed and coordinated the legal research behind the creation of IViR and NL Kennisland’s online Public Domain Calculators.
-In the context of a research project into open content licensing, Christina also worked on the compatibility of the Creative Commons licensing suite with the related rights of performers and phonogram producers.
-From 2008 to 2011, she acted as IViR editor for IRIS, the monthly newsletter on audiovisual law published by the European Audiovisual Observatory.

-Aside from intermediary liability, Christina is interested in the term of protection of copyright and related rights, open content licensing, the European harmonisation of information law, the intersection between copyright and tort law, as well as the intersection between intellectual property rights and human rights in information society.
+In addition, she is interested in the term of protection of copyright and related rights, open content licensing, the European harmonisation of information law, the intersection between copyright and tort law, as well as the intersection between intellectual property rights and human/fundamental rights in information society.